Skip to main content

 Configuration

-Add the following section to your appsettings.json to configure Azure OpenAI:
+Add the following section to appsettings.json:

 {